mhead99/Code-Snippets/README.md

 # Code-Snippets
-Useful code snippets for common componants
+Useful code snippets for common actions used in C# when designing mobile apps